Dadangdut33/Screen-Translate/readme.md

 # Attribution

-Translate Icon in the logo is taken from [Icons8](https://icons8.com/)
+- Translate Icon in the logo is taken from [Icons8](https://icons8.com/)
+- [Sunvalley TTK Theme](https://github.com/rdbende/Sun-Valley-ttk-theme/) (used for app theme although i modified it a bit)

 # Other